This post may contain affiliate links. Please see my disclosure policy for more details.

 6. Grand Pacific Drive via Sea Cliff Bridge

-This is the New South Wales version of the Great Ocean Road and the stuff that coastal drives are made of!
-The Grand Pacific Drive has to be one of the best short drives around Sydney.
-Just detour off the highway at Helensburgh and stop off at Bald Hill lookout at Stanwell Tops before crossing the legendary Sea Cliff Bridge.
+The Grand Pacific Drive has to be one of the best scenic drives around Sydney.
+To find it, detour off the highway at Helensburgh and follow the coastal route.
+Make sure you stop off at Bald Hill lookout at Stanwell Tops before crossing the legendary Sea Cliff Bridge!

 The northern Wollongong seaside suburbs such as Thirroul, Austinmer and Bulli that lie beyond have beautiful beaches, ocean pools, the mountainous backdrop of the Illawarra escarpment, and a very holiday-like feel.